onwongjan2002/CKA-Certification-Course-2025/Day 33/README.md

 3. The **API server presents its client certificate** (`apiserver-kubelet-client.crt`) to the kubelet.
 4. The **kubelet verifies** this certificate against its configured CA (`clientCAFile: /etc/kubernetes/pki/ca.crt`).
 5. **mTLS is established** — although only the kubelet strictly verifies the peer’s certificate.

 ---

+##  Tasks for You

+Now that you’ve seen how mTLS works between core Kubernetes components, here are **3 hands-on tasks** to apply what you’ve learned:

+#### Task 1: Controller Manager (Client) → API Server (Server)

+This is similar to Example 1 (Scheduler → API Server).
+Your goal:

+* Identify the certificate the **Controller Manager** uses as a client.
+* Verify the **API Server’s certificate and CA** used on the server side.
+* Confirm how trust is established.

+Hint: Start by checking the `kube-controller-manager` manifest file.

+---

+####  Task 2: Kubelet (Client) → API Server (Server)

+You already saw kubelet acting as a server — now reverse the flow.

+* How does the **kubelet authenticate to the API Server**?
+* Where is the client cert stored?
+* How does the API server validate it?

+Look for flags like `--kubeconfig` in the kubelet's launch config.

+---

+####  Task 3: Kube-Proxy (Client) → API Server (Server)

+This one’s a bit more involved — kube-proxy runs as a **DaemonSet**.

+* SSH into a node or use `kubectl exec`  to explore a **kube-proxy pod**.
+* Find its **kubeconfig file**.
+* Inspect the client certificate it uses.
+* Confirm how the **API server authenticates** this client.

+ **Challenge**: For this task, you'll need to **research on your own**.
+Use official Kubernetes docs, GitHub, or community threads.
+This is an essential skill when dealing with real-world clusters.

+---

+## Conclusion

+In this lecture, you learned how **Kubernetes uses TLS and private CAs** to secure internal communication:

+* You saw how each component acts as a **client or server** in different scenarios.
+* You explored how **certificates are issued, validated, and trusted** — often asymmetrically.
+* And you saw how **TLS bootstrapping and client auth** work without needing to memorize paths.

+This understanding sets the stage for the final part of the series — where we’ll complete the picture with **TLS at the etcd layer**, and how to fully secure your Kubernetes control plane.

+---